 It all comes down to commuter pass use, if you live in the Suica/PASMO region and use a JR East line on any part of your commute, Mobile Suica is the best choice that gives you the most options on Apple Pay and Google Pay.
-If you do not use a JR East line as part of your commute, Mobile PASMO is the natural choice.
+If you do not ride a JR East line as part of your commute, you must choose Mobile PASMO for commuter pass use.

-Will Mobile PASMO be coming to Apple Pay?
+When will PASMO be available on Apple Pay?
 (Updated)

-Isn’t next generation ‘2 cards in 1’ Suica supposed to fix this?
+Isn’t next generation ‘2 cards in 1’ Suica supposed to fix this redundancy?
 (Updated)

 Mobile PASMO throws cold water on the one big happy mobile transit family concept of next generation Suica: sharing resources instead of “me too” fiefdoms.
 Even if the new card architecture fixes all the current shortcomings, which it is supposed to do, nothing can fix the selfish mindset of transit companies who refuse to cooperate.
-As FeliCa Dude points out, Mobile PASMO is a boondoggle, the result of JR East and PASMO Association failing to cooperate and mutually host commute plans.
-I suspect that auto-charge transit company premium branded credit cards are getting in the way.
-Japanese transit companies need to put aside old grudges and cooperate intelligently to get all transit players on mobile as fast as possible.
-Everybody loses out if they do not.
+As FeliCa Dude points out, Mobile PASMO is the result of JR East and PASMO Association failing to cooperate and mutually host commute plans.

 UPDATE: Japanese programmers digging into Mobile PASMO details find that PASMO licensed Mobile Suica IT assets for Mobile PASMO service.
-This makes a lot of sense and is an encouraging sign that Mobile Suica cloud resources can be licensed to host other transit IC cards for mobile (ICOCA, TOICA, manaca, etc.).
+This makes a lot of sense and is an encouraging sign that Mobile Suica cloud resources will be licensed to host other transit IC cards for Mobile ICOCA, TOICA, manaca, etc.